• Skip to primary navigation

 Q: How is a directional coupler actually built?

-A: There are two common ways: using waveguides or using transmission lines (and there are many sub-variations, of course).
+A: There are two common ways: waveguides or transmission lines (and many sub-variations, of course).
 A basic waveguide coupler uses precisely spaced and sized holes which are a function of wavelength and bandwidth (and the holes may have non-round shapes) to allow power to flow between two physically aligned waveguides (Figure 4).
 As a result, incident energy on Port 1 mixes with energy incident on Port 3.

-Fig 4: A waveguide coupler uses precise physical placement of two waveguides with carefully spaced, sized, and even shaped holes to allow the desired RF energy to pass from one to the other.
+Figure 4: A waveguide coupler uses precise physical placement of two waveguides with carefully spaced, sized, and even shaped holes to allow the desired RF energy to pass from one to the other.
 (Image: Microwaves101)

 Q: What about transition-line couplers?

-Fig 5: Unshielded, physically aligned transmission lines of appropriate length (usually quarter-wavelength – λ/4) can be used for directional couplers.
+Figure 5: Unshielded, physically aligned transmission lines of appropriate length (usually quarter-wavelength – λ/4) can be used for directional couplers.
 (Image: Wikipedia)

 Q: What about splitters?